Exotic t-structures and actions of quantum affine algebras: From the Drinfeld--Jimbo to the Kac--Moody presentation

 \section{From the Drinfeld--Jimbo to the Kac--Moody presentation}

-The concept of an $(\hgl_n,\t)$ action discussed in Section \ref{sec:action} involves the quantum affine algebra in its Kac--Moody presentation.
-On the other hand, in \cite{CK4} an $(L\gl_n,\t)$ action on $\oplus_\uk D(\bY(\uk))$ was constructed.
-This definition involves the Drinfeld--Jimbo (or loop) presentation.
+The concept of an $(L\gl_n,\t)$ action discussed in Section \ref{sec:action} involves the quantum affine algebra in its Kac--Moody presentation.
+On the other hand, in \cite{CK4} we constructed an action of $(L\gl_n,\t)$ in its Drinfeld--Jimbo presentation on $\oplus_\uk D(\bY(\uk))$.
 In this section we explain how these two are related.
-Note that we do not prove that an $(\hgl_n,\t)$ action of level zero is equivalent to an $(L\gl_n,\t)$ action although something like this is almost certainly true.
+Note that we do not prove that an $(L\gl_n,\t)_{KM}$ action is equivalent to an $(L\gl_n,\t)_{DJ}$ action although something like this is almost certainly true.

-Briefly recall that an $(L\gl_n,\t)$ action uses generating 1-morphisms $\E_{i,1}$ and $\F_{i,-1}$ instead of $\E_0$ and $\F_0$ (for a complete definition see \cite[Section 4]{CK4}).
+Briefly recall that an $(L\gl_n,\t)_{DJ}$ action uses generating 1-morphisms $\E_{i,1}$ and $\F_{i,-1}$ instead of $\E_0$ and $\F_0$ (for a complete definition see \cite[Section 4]{CK4}).